 Dr. Ken Atwater became the seventh president of Hillsborough Community College (HCC) on July 1, 2010.
-Founded in 1968, HCC is currently the seventh largest community college in Florida’s state college system, serving more than 45,000 students each year at its five campuses and three centers.
-HCC offers more than 150 academic options, including 34 associate in arts transfer tracks and over 130 workforce programs, has an annual budget of over $168 million and employs more than 2300.
-Over 84 percent of HCC graduates stay in the local community, and, together, HCC and its former students contribute more than $1.1 billion in added income and economic impact to Hillsborough County.
-HCC is also the seventh largest associate degree producing two-year institution in the country.
+Founded in 1968, HCC is currently the fifth largest community college in Florida’s State College System, serving more than 42,000 students each year at its five campuses and three centers.
+HCC offers more than 200 academic programs, including 35 associate in arts degree pathways and almost 160 workforce programs, has an annual budget of over $180 million and employs more than 2,500.
+Over 84 percent of HCC graduates stay in the local community, and together, HCC and its former students contribute more than $1.3 billion in added income and economic impact to Hillsborough County.